 How does the duration of dark activity impact risk?
-Is an identity change risky on its own?
+Should the location of the dark activity raise a red flag?
 These are some of the questions we tackle in our latest masterclass, Tanker Tricks and Deep Dark Activity.

-Dror Salzman, an Intelligence Research Manager on Windward’s product team, says that context is crucial in detecting new typologies and fine-tuning risk.
+Dror Salzman, a Product Manager at Windward, says that context is crucial in detecting new typologies and fine-tuning risk.
 Dror illustrates how his insights on maritime are used to train better, more accurate machine learning models.
 Ron Crean, VP Commercial, and Chloe Deacon, a Solution Expert Manager, discuss why this is crucial to meeting best practices and safely managing complex compliance requirements.
 Now more than ever, strong AI and maritime expertise are key to an effective risk management solution that can boost due diligence processes and stay ahead of evolving typologies.

 The risk dilemma

-As typologies like identity tampering and GNS manipulation become more commonplace, the need for AI is becoming clear.
+Dark activity is the bread and butter of deceptive shipping practices.
+But it’s one of many evolving MOs that stakeholders need to stay ahead of.
+As typologies like identity tampering and GNSS manipulation become more commonplace, the need for AI is becoming clear.
 A Windward study reviewing the past four years concluded that 85% of active vessels revealed signs of deceptive shipping practices.
 Of these vessels, Windward gave on average 623 days advance notice prior to designation.
 Real-time insights that can inform stakeholders of what action to take are crucial to proactively managing risk.
 And only contextualized data can generate the right insights.

 Take the example of flag hopping.
 A once standard deceptive shipping practice has now evolved into systematic flag manipulation – a more sophisticated effort employed by bad actors to conceal their location.
 The key here is that these cases are not single events but part of a deliberate method to avoid sanctions.
 So how do you establish a typology as systematic?
 With a dynamic and comprehensive approach to risk review, stakeholders can find patterns in the unpredictable and swiftly adapt.